BlackKakapo/Romanian-Word-Embeddings/README.md

 # Romanian Word Embeddings

-These vectors was trained with 3 different methods (CBOW, Skip-Gram, FastText).
+These vectors was trained with 3 different methods (CBOW, Skip-Gram, FastText) from Gensim library.
 The dataset is a bunch of text that was taken from internet (news, comments, blogs etc.).

 #